Updated October 1, 2023

 Used to treat axillary hyperhidrosis (sweaty underarms), lasers can precisely target, treat and destroy sweat glands in this area.

 miraDry® uses microwave technology to elimate sweat and odor glands in the underarms.
 It’s available in over 50 countries worldwide.

-The newest prescription medication on the market, this cloth containing glycopyrronium is an anticholinergic.
+The prescription medication is a cloth containing glycopyrronium and is an anticholinergic.
 It’s applied topically to the underarms to reduce axillary hyperhidrosis.